The best time to

 Start with a meaningful percentage

 For example, if you have $20m on-paper wealth, you might put 5%, or $1m, into your PAF, requiring you to give $50k to charity in year one.
+If, after a liquidity event, you have a lump sum of cash, you may give a larger percentage, maximising the tax benefit in a high tax year, locking down your good intentions and enabling you to support charities into the future.

 As seen